Approach to tax, principal risks, uncertain tax positions, OECD initiative, judgements and estimates

 Risk definition

-Failure to comply with current tax laws or incurring significant losses due to treasury activities; failure to report accurate financial information in compliance with accounting standards and applicable legislation.
+The risk that GSK fails to comply with current tax laws; fails to report accurate financial information in compliance with accounting standards and applicable legislation; or incurs significant losses due to treasury activities.

 Risk impact